Last Updated on July 28, 2026 by Daniel Globe

 - Reassess after repeated use and weather exposure.

-Also, watch the track for misalignment from tension and note any signs of material breakdown from sun, rain, or cold.
-When you catch these issues early, you keep your shelter operating smoothly and avoid being trapped by preventable gear failure.
+Also watch the track for misalignment from tension, and note any signs of material breakdown from sun, rain, or cold.
+Catching these issues early keeps your shelter operating smoothly.

 Clean Dirt and Debris From the Zipper

-You should clear out any grit from the zipper before it builds up and causes extra wear.
+Clear out any grit from the zipper before it builds up and causes extra wear.
 Use an old toothbrush to gently brush away dirt and debris from the teeth and track.
-If the buildup sticks, clean it with a mild soap solution, then rinse and dry it well.
+If buildup sticks, clean it with a mild soap solution, then rinse and dry it well.

 Clear Out Zipper Grit